Leadwerks/Documentation/shaderprogramming.md

 | float | VertexDisplacement | Vertex dispacement value, stored in a 16-bit float |
 | vec2 | VertexMaterialWeights | Vertex material weights for multi-material surfaces, stored as normalized bytes |

-The actual data structure passed to the shader looks like this:
+The actual data structure passed to the shader is extremely compact:

 | Name | Type | Elements | Description |
 |---|---|---|---|